midniteclub/SumGen/README.md

 `cd SumGen`

-Or download directly via GitHub, extract SumGen-main, and locate on terminal/cmd:
+Or download directly via GitHub, extract SumGen-main, and locate on terminal/cmd (replace `path/to/SumGen-main` with the actual path):

 `cd path/to/SumGen-main`